rackerlabs/rackspace-how-to/content/cloud-servers/restart-apache.md

     /etc/init.d/httpd restart

-Watch the first window while restarting Apache.
-This enables you to see any errors that are being generated to the logs.
+Watch the first window while restarting Apache to see any errors that are being generated to the logs.

 Apache also might not restart if there is another service that is binding to the port that Apache is trying to use, as shown in the following output: